-Tips for Beating the Body Image Blues
+Tips for Beating the Body Image Blues:

-- Broadening your perspective — Shift from viewing your body size as the most important focus in life to seeing that there are many other important aspects of life.
+Broaden your perspective — Shift from viewing your body size as the most important focus in life to seeing that there are many other important aspects of life.

 Can you create a ritual that has a deeper meaning to you?
 Can you find something to be grateful about in your life?
 Can you find something to appreciate about your body?

-Can you imagine accepting yourself or even some part of yourself?
+Can you imagine accepting yourself, or even some part of yourself?
 What would you think about all day if you weren’t thinking about your body size?
 What would you stand to gain if you practiced radical acceptance?

 Healthy people have a self-image that is separate from their body image.
 They have an identity that is about many things.
 Perhaps their identity centers on being a friend, a student, a parent or loving nature.
-Maybe their focus is a hobby, an instrument or an animal.
+Maybe their focus is on a hobby, an instrument or an animal.
 There are many things that go into a person’s identity or feelings of specialness and self-worth.
-And — on top of it all — they have a body that they take care of and live in.
-When someone has a bad body image, they generally do not feel special and they don’t have a strong sense of identity and worth.
-They latch onto being thin as something they can do and control and be good at.
-Then their self-image and their body image get twisted up and they think they are as good as their body looks to them.
+And, on top of all that, they have a body that they take care of and live in.
+When someone has a bad body image, they generally don’t feel special and don’t have a strong sense of worth.
+They latch onto changing their body as something they can do and control and be good at.
+Then their self-image and their body image get twisted up and they think they are only as good as their body looks to them.